 It not only impacts your relationship but also causes you to doubt yourself, your judgment, and even your self-worth.

-Sadly, this kind of trauma is one that stays with you long after the relationship is over.
+Sadly, this kind of trauma is one that stays with you because being cheated on is not something you can simply brush off and move on from.

-Being cheated on is not something you can simply brush off and move on from.
 If you don’t deal with the emotional baggage you carry around because of that experience, it has the potential to tarnish any future relationship you may have.

 If you know that your fear of being cheated on is already affecting your relationship, keep reading to find out how to get over it and move on.